STEP CHILDREN PARENTING ADVICE

 - Do not propose remarriage that takes time.

-- Respect them even when they disrespect you.
+- Respect them even when step children disrespect you.
 This is a good modelling exercise as they would eventually pick your behavior.
 At the same time balance it out do not pamper them when they disrespect you.
 They have to understand that you expect them to respect you.

 - If you see an opportunity ask them to help you out with something that they might be capable of.